 Check out the top programs available, and earn your degree in The Palmetto State.

 A research university is a great option for students interested in obtaining STEM degrees.
 Research universities invest heavily in research, which consequently provides meaningful and extensive opportunities for its students and faculty to participate in research.
-There are 2 research universities in South Carolina, both of which satisfy our criteria.
-The list below of the best research universities in the state satisfies the following four conditions:
+We’ve identified 2 research universities in South Carolina.
+To be included in our ranking, schools must be a fully accredited universities and must must offer doctoral degrees across the range of STEM subjects (Science, Technology, Engineering, Math).

 Tuition + fees